Azure/aks-engine/docs/topics/azure-api-throttling.md

 ## Reload cluster-autoscaler addon

-If you also are running (and have updated) `cluster-autoscaler`, note that the prior version is still running:
+If also running (and have updated) `cluster-autoscaler`, note that the prior version is still running:

 ```
 azureuser@k8s-master-31453872-0:~$ for pod in $(kubectl get pods -n kube-system | grep cluster-autoscaler | awk '{print $1}'); do kubectl logs $pod -n kube-system | grep "1.15"; done